Skip to main content

 The Role of Consistent Physical Activity

 Exercise is another powerful modulator of SHBG, primarily through its effects on insulin sensitivity.
 When you engage in regular physical activity, your muscle cells become more efficient at taking up glucose from the blood, even with less insulin.
-This improvement in means your pancreas doesn’t have to release as much insulin to manage blood sugar.
+This improvement in insulin sensitivity means your pancreas doesn’t have to release as much insulin to manage blood sugar.

 As we have established, lower circulating insulin levels send a signal to the liver to increase SHBG production.
 Both aerobic exercise (like brisk walking, running, or cycling) and resistance training (weightlifting) have been shown to improve insulin sensitivity.
 The key is consistency.
 A regular exercise routine becomes a continuous signal to your body to maintain metabolic efficiency, which translates directly to a more favorable hormonal environment, including optimized SHBG levels.